top of page

 Skiing

 Stopping in skiing is pretty simple; you angle both feet together until your ski tips touch each other in a triangle formation, often called a “snowplow” or a “pizza” formation.
-Often you will see first-time skiers in an almost perpetual “snowplow” formation who are worried about gaining speed.
+Often, you will see first-time skiers in an almost perpetual “snowplow” formation who are worried about gaining speed.
 Simple turns by shifting your body weight from side to side will allow you to traverse down the mountain in control.
-Ski poles will help to maintain balance down the mountain while the weight is shifting which snowboarding lacks.
-Skiers will eventually graduate into parallel turns which will allow them to ski steeper and more difficult runs.
+Ski poles will help to maintain balance down the mountain while the weight shifts, which snowboarding lacks.
+Skiers will eventually graduate into parallel turns, which will allow them to ski steeper and more difficult runs.
 Parallel turning down a steep is an art and can be considered more difficult than snowboarding at an advanced level.
 However, for beginners, techniques like turning and stopping can be mastered relatively quickly.
 If you are teaching your family or significant other, it's important to emphasize the value of turning and stopping.

 Snowboarding

 Stopping on a snowboard requires precise control of the board's edges.
 You need to shift your weight and adjust your stance to engage either the toe edge or heel edge of the board to slow down and stop.
 For beginners, learning how to smoothly transition weight without catching the wrong edge (which can lead to falls) can be super frustrating.
-Turning is all about edge control as well, and to safely descend the mountain in control, you will need to rotate your body weight, from edge to edge.
+Turning is all about edge control as well, and to safely descend the mountain in control, you will need to rotate your body weight from edge to edge.
 However, once these body mechanics are mastered, snowboarders can progress rapidly.
 If you've ever been paddle boarding, surfing, or skateboarding, then you might be familiar with how body weight is positioned.
 There is a difference, however, in the ability to ski off the main ski pistes while snowboarding.

 Winner: Skiing

-So is skiing or snowboarding easier for beginners?
+So, is skiing or snowboarding easier for beginners?

 It’s safe to say, for a first-timer, skiing is easier than snowboarding.
 If your snow sports choice revolves around what is easier for a beginner, then the decision should be to try your hand at skiing.